YunkyJig/Face_rec_test/README.md

 ```
 in the terminal with the right directory and environment activated.

-## For running the face recognition.py file:
+## For running the face recognition script:
 run
 ```bash
 python recognize_faces_image.py --encodings encodings.pickle --image examples/example_1.jpg